-Bilateral relations between Germany and Somalia have picked up considerably since 2012, as the political situation has slowly improved in the country.
-Germany is considered a reliable partner – one that is keen to promote a stable, secure and democratic Somalia.
+Relations between Germany and Somalia have been picking up as a result of the slow improvement in the political situation since 2012.
+Germany is held in high esteem and regarded as a reliable partner – one that is keen to promote a stable and democratic Somalia.

-Germany also participates in civilian and military EU and UN missions and operations.
-In addition to seconding police officers to the United Nations Assistance Mission in Somalia (UNSOM), Germany participates in the European Union’s counter-piracy Operation Atalanta and contributes to the European Union Capacity Building Mission in Somalia (EUCAP Somalia), which is intended to enhance Somali capabilities in the field of maritime security.
+Germany participates in civilian and military EU and UN missions.
+In addition to seconding police officers to the United Nations Assistance Mission in Somalia (UNSOM), Germany takes part in the European Union Capacity Building Mission in Somalia (EUCAP Somalia), which is intended to enhance Somali capabilities in the field of maritime security.
 The EU also has a military training mission in Somalia (EUTM SOM).